-Before leaving NIGMS in July 2017, Alison was deputy director of the Division of Training, Workforce Development, and Diversity.
+Alison is acting director of the Division of Training, Workforce Development, and Diversity.
 She has 30 years of experience in academia, including conducting research, overseeing graduate education at a medical school, serving on and chairing T32 study sections and directing NIH-funded diversity programs.

-Before her retirement in August 2017, Sue specialized in reproductive biology and embryonic development, including the basic biology of embryonic and adult stem cells.
+Sue specializes in reproductive biology and embryonic development, including the basic biology of embryonic and adult stem cells.
 She started her career studying the fruit fly’s genetic control of early embryonic and reproductive development.

-A developmental and reproductive biologist, Tanya manages developmental genetics research grants.
+A developmental and reproductive biologist, Tanya manages developmental genetics research grants and postdoctoral fellowship grants.
 She is a member of the Sex Differences Trans-NIH Working Group.

 Before his retirement in May 2012, Warren handled research grants in enzymology, particularly those concerned with the chemical and structural basis of catalysis, and he had a long-standing interest in metabolic engineering.
 He also managed post-award aspects of the NIH Director’s Pioneer Awards program and served as the NIGMS liaison for legislative affairs.